learn-co-curriculum/python-p3-v2-cli-orm/README.md

 The `lib/classes` folder contains the `Department` and `Employee` class, along with `__init__.py`.
 There are a few things to note:

-- The database environment setup is in `/lib/classes/**init**.py` (previous lessons named this file `config.py`).
+- The database environment setup is in `/lib/classes/**init**.py`.
-- Import statements in all of the Python files have been evolved to account for the `lib/classes` folder.
+- Import statements in the Python files have been evolved to account for the `lib/classes` folder.

 You should not need to make any changes to `Department` or `Employee`.